 Please contact us as soon as possible, so we can help you as quickly as we can.
 It will help us if you have your plan number to hand when you contact us.
 Before you call, please read through the information below.

-We restrict Waiver of Premium claims to certain parts of the world.
-This means that if the person covered is living or working outside the UK and you want to make a claim, we might need the person covered to return to one of the countries listed below.
+If the person covered is living or working outside the UK and you want to make a claim, we might need the person covered to return to one of the countries listed opposite.